Image by MicroStockHub from iStock

 KEY POINTS:

-• Answering this question is a crucial skill for any senior architect.
-However, answering it concisely and convincingly to a non-technical audience may be difficult.
+• Answering this question is a crucial skill for any senior architect, especially with a non-technical audience.

-• Borrowing from existing literature, I sketch two answers to the question of the economic value of architecture: the return on investment metaphor and the selling options metaphor.
+• I sketch two answers to this question: the return on investment metaphor and the selling options metaphor.

 Organizations conduct financial and risk modeling exercises, such as ROI calculations, for several key reasons: